Welcome to education

 NFTs, on the other hand, are non-fungible.
 That means one is not the same as another - each one is distinct.
 This is just like real-world assets.
 A car is not the same as a house, and a house is not the same as a share in a company.
 Each item has its own features, condition, and value.
 That's what makes it non-fungible - you can't just swap one for another as if they were identical.

-But even though these items are non-fungible, they can still be valued and exchanged using something that is fungible - money.
+But even though things are generally "non-fungible", they can still be valued and exchanged using something that is fungible, money.
 This is exactly why we no longer need to barter goods.
-I don’t need to find someone who has two sacks of grain and wants some raw wool.
+I don't need to find someone who has two sacks of grain and wants some raw wool.
 I can sell the wool for money, and then use that money to buy whatever I need.
-NFTs work the same way: they’re unique, but they can still be priced, bought, and sold using fungible currency.

 The Technical Stuff